No fatalities

-FAA inspectors examined the wreckage and found intense fire damage extending from the bulkhead behind the pilots' seats to the front of the airplane.
-The damage was severe enough to melt instruments, switches, tubing, hoses, and the aircraft skin, with more significant damage noted on the right side of the fuselage.
-The left propeller was found partially feathered.
+Examination of the wreckage by Federal Aviation Administration (FAA) inspectors revealed that the fire was intense, extending from the bulkhead behind the pilots' seats to the front of the aircraft.
+All instruments, switches, tubing, hoses, and skin in that area were melted.
+The damage was more pronounced on the right side of the fuselage.
+The left propeller was observed partially feathered.

 Contributing factors